nemonik/hands-on-DevOps/readme.md

 git commit -m "added application code and unit test"
 ```

-Then generate the reports and submit to SonarQube
+and then generate the reports and submit to SonarQube

 ```bash
 gometalinter.v2 > gometalinter-report.out